buntine/laser-drift/README.md

 This system acts as a low level interface into a Carrera Digital slot car set and is intended to be used to build higher lever applications.
 See the [frontends](#Frontends) section for some examples of things you can do with this system.

+I have some additional details and a technical explanation of the reverse engineering process available [at my blog](http://bunts.io/).

 ## How it works

 The main Laser Drift system is comprised of two processes: